Matei9721/js-discord-bot/README.md

-# js-discord-bot
+# A little smart Js discord music bot
-A little smart js bot for discord
+This bot has been created using the library Discordjs for building bots.
+It's main functionality is playing music from YouTube for which it uses Play-dl as it's main package.